osu_campus2.png

 We are part of School of Chemical Engineering at Oklahoma State University (Go Pokes!), led by Prof. Zheyu Jiang.
 At CLAMS, we develop advanced computational theories, methods, and tools, as well as systems-oriented solutions and insights to address some of the greatest challenges of our times, such as in Industrial Decarbonization, Advanced Manufacturing, Digital Agriculture, and Sustainability.
 To learn more about what we do, feel free to talk to us or follow us on social media.

-🚀 We have one fully-funded PhD opening for Spring 2026!
+🚀 We have one fully-funded PhD opening for Fall 2026!
 Please check here for description of the position and instructions to apply.

 news